ZHAOTIEZHU2333/PatternAnalysis-2025/recognition/gnn-pagepage-s4806443/README.md

 - Each node represents a Facebook page.
 - Each edge indicates a mutual "like" relationship.
 - Semi-supervised splits: **60% train**, **20% val**, **20% test** (stratified).

 ---

+## Dependencies
+- python 3.11
+- pytorch 2.4.1
+- pytorch geometric 2.4
+- matplotlib
+- numpy
+- scipy
+- networkx

+---

+## Files
+- `dataset.py`: Contains the data loader for loading and preprocessing the Facebook Large Page-Page (FLPP) Network dataset.
+- `modules.py`: Contains the source code for the GNN model components.
+- `train.py`: Contains the source code for training, validating, testing and saving the model.
+The model is imported from “modules.py” and the data loader is imported from “dataset.py”.
+Losses and metrics are plotted during training.
+- `predict.py`: Runs inference on the trained GNN classification model.
+Prints out results and provides visualisations of TSNE embeddings.
+- `runner.sh`: (Optional) SLURM shell script for training model.
+- `tests.py`: (Optional) Unit tests for python files.
+- `gnn_classifier.csv`: (Optional) Output csv at each epoch of model training.

+---